Overview for Ultimate Crete Explorer

 At the end of the gorge, you come to Komitades where you may relax and have lunch in one of the taverns.
-Then you continue your walk through agricultural fields and across the Sfakia gorge until you reach Chora Sfakion, located on the Libyan Sea coast.
+Then you continue your walk through agricultural fields crossing the Sfakia gorge and reaching Chora Sfakion, located on the Libyan Sea coast.
 You may end you day with a refreshing swim.

 - Accommodation: Xenia Hotel